onewelcome/sdk-configurator/README.md

 ### SDK compatibility

 The configurator binaries differ per SDK version.
-Please see the compatibility matrix below to choose the correct SDK configurator version to use:
+Please see the compatibility matrix below to choose the correct SDK configurator version:

 **Android SDK**